snizzleorg/spectral/about.md

 <img style="float: right; margin-left: 20px; margin-right: 20 px; margin-bottom: 0px;" width="400px" src="../images/mattef.jpg">
 Mattef Kuhlmey was born 1968 in former East Berlin.
 Since 1999 he works as a Musician.
 His band ALP has released „el arte nunca muere“/ Fortschritt Musik, „silbern“/ Fortschritt Musik; various silent movie soundtracks i.a. „Battleship Potemkin“, „The cabinet of Dr.Caligari“, "Berlin - symphony of a great city" and conducted several tours through Germany, Poland, USA.

 He has worked as a composer for renowned choreographers in Germany, a.o.
 Hyoung Min Kim (Everything else, Gelbe Landschaften, Nach dem Ende kommt noch was), Jo Parkes (On beauty, On tradition), Gabriele Reuter (Hidden Spaces/Traces; The Amplitude); Nico and the Navigators (Die Stunde da wir zuviel voneinander wussten) and currently works with Deborah Hay on a commission for the Dance On Ensemble in Berlin.
-As a sound designer he has worked for Thalia Theater/ Hamburg; Salzburger Festspiele, Dorky Park/ Constanza Macras, Two Fish, Gisèle Vienne a.o.
+As a sound designer and sound technician he has worked for Thalia Theater/ Hamburg; Salzburger Festspiele, Dorky Park/ Constanza Macras, Two Fish, Gisèle Vienne a.o.

 Mattef was author/ produced radio features for Deutschlandradio, rbb and worked as a music teacher for many years in the international project „Lanterna Futuri“.
 He owns the record label „Fortschritt Musik“.